 COMMENT by lawrenceg , October 27, 2009

 Thanks for the follow up!
 The radiator fan will indeed cause the pressure in the A/C system to increase to the point to where the system will shut off.

 Will this also cause a drop in AC coolant requiring the recharge?

+Yes, it's possible.
+When the fan is not working, the A/C refrigerant (coolant) pressure increases to the point to where the pressure relief valve vents refrigerant to the atmosphere, thus causing the drop that you are experiencing.
 This doesn't mean that the system doesn't have a leak, which is fairly common under normal operation.
 I would get it recharged and make sure they add fluorescent dye in wiht the refrigerant, that way if it continues to leak, the shop will have a much easier time finding the source of the leak.